fdobad/doctest/docs/README.md

 # Installation
 Overview (keep reading don't do this right away):
-- Ask the fire2a team for access to the repository
+- Ask the fire2a team for a zip file or access to the repository
 - pip install python required packages (on QGIS python environment)
 - Move the source folder to QGIS's plugins directory
 - Activate inside QGIS